Aliases for GRP Gene

 GeneCards Summary for GRP Gene

 GRP (Gastrin Releasing Peptide) is a Protein Coding gene.
-Diseases associated with GRP include duodenal ulcer and lung cancer.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with GRP include Lung Cancer and Small Cell Cancer Of The Lung, Somatic.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include receptor binding and neuropeptide hormone activity.

 UniProtKB/Swiss-Prot for GRP Gene